AdobeDocs/campaign-web.en/help/v8/administration/branding/branding-assign.md

 1. Further personalize your deliveries.
 For more information about creating an email refer to the [Design and send emails](../../email/create-email.md) section.

+1. You can also add Brand information with the personalization fields.
+Navigate to **[!UICONTROL Branding]** and select the brand-related personalization blocks you want to insert (such as brand name, logo URL, website URL, sender information, etc.).

 >[!ENDTABS]

 ## Check branding associated with transactional messages {#check-branding-transactional}